upamapsb/Upama/public/data/HOW-WE-UPDATE.md

-## How do we update our dataset?
+# How do we update our dataset?

 We share the complete dataset as [CSV](https://covid.ourworldindata.org/data/owid-covid-data.csv), [JSON](https://covid.ourworldindata.org/data/owid-covid-data.json) and [XLSX](https://covid.ourworldindata.org/data/owid-covid-data.xlsx) files.
-This dataset contains several metrics, ranging from vaccination to hospitalization.
+This dataset contains many metrics.
 More details about the dataset can be found [hrere](https://github.com/owid/covid-19-data/tree/master/public/data).

 We produce this dataset by

-1. Running several _sub-processes_ that generate intermidiate datasets.
+1. Running several _sub-processes_ that generate intermediate datasets.
 2. Jointly processing and merging all these intermediate datasets into the final and complete dataset.

-Consequently, the dataset is updated multiple times a day (_at least_ at 6h and 18h UTC), using the latest generated intermediate datasets.
-That is, for the vaccination data to be updated in the complete dataset, the vaccination intermediate dataset needs first to be updated.
+Consequently, the dataset is updated multiple times a day (_at least_ at 06:00 and 18:00 UTC), using the latest generated intermediate datasets.

-### Dataset sub-processes
+## Dataset sub-processes

 Find below a diagram with the different sub-processes, their approximate update frequency and intermediate generated datasets.
 This diagram only shows the sub-processes relevant for the production of the complete dataset, as there are other sub-processes producing data that may appear on our website (Grapher) but that is not present in the complete dataset.